LyleMi/papers/README.md

 | Android Enterprise Security White Paper | Google | Google | 2019 | Android |
 | Hardwear 2018 BLE Security Essentials |  | Smartlockpicking.com | 2018 | BLE |

+## Disclaimer

+To make the paper more accessible, please place the PDF version of the paper in the repo.
+All pdfs are collected from the Internet.
+If this article violates your copyright, please contact me to delete it.